The Kadiska solution is a SaaS-based DEM (Digital Experience Monitoring) platform that is composed of three main components:

 The way a typical Kadiska total monitoring solution works is schematized hereunder:

 Once this is done, when a user connects to this digital service, the browser automatically downloads the Kadiska App-Watcher from the Kadiska CDN (Content Delivery Network) infrastructure or activate the User-Watcher according to the configured Watcher method.
 It enables the browser to collect performance and usage metrics that are then sent to the Kadiska Platform.
 These metrics are not only related to connections to the digital service itself, but also to any call to third-party services providers, like DNS and CDN.
 At this stage, the Kadiska embedded Machine Learning analyses the data and triggers the alerting system in case of any significant abnormal behavior or deviation from the baselines.
 When degradations occur, additional Tracers can be automatically activated to perform additional tests to all parties involved in delivering the digital service.
-These tests are performed by Stations that are the closest to the users that are experiencing the degradations.
+These tests are performed by Testers that are the closest to the users that are experiencing the degradations.